blueberryliaojuan/bloomieApp/README.md

 ### Installation Steps:

-1. Install project dependencies: npm i
+1. Install project dependencies: npm install --legacy-peer-deps
 2. Set up the JSON Server: npm run db
+3. change the HOST of the file (server.js) to your own IP
-3. Start the development server: npm run start
+4. Start the development server: npm run start

 ---